 A DUI with serious bodily injury can result in a minimum driver's license suspension of three (3) years.
-However, if you have a prior DUI conviction with the past five (5) years there will be a minimum driver's license suspension of five (5) years.
+However, if you have a prior DUI conviction within the past five (5) years, there will be a minimum driver's license suspension of five (5) years.

 Can you be charged with a DUI with serious bodily injury if the injured person was a passenger in your car?